Shorter meetings are more productive. Here’s why.

 When attendees don’t tune out, they engage—even if it’s as small as a head nod.

-A Microsoft study found that back-to-back meetings increase stress on the brain
+A Microsoft study found that back-to-back meetings increase stress on the brain.

-And when your meetings are shorter, you have more time to schedule breaks in between, alleviating stress and reducing burn out.
+But when your meetings are shorter, you have more time to schedule breaks in between, alleviating stress and reducing burn out.

-That’s a win for mental health, and team morale.
+That’s a win for mental health and team morale.

-Less time means less overwhelm
+6. Less overwhelm

 When you have less time, you use it more efficiently.
 This means less clutter.
-Fewer slides, handouts and supporting material avoids ‘cognitive overload’.
-This reduces the chance that people will become overwhelmed and/ or tune out.
+Fewer slides, handouts, and supporting material avoids ‘cognitive overload’.
+This reduces the chance that people will become overwhelmed and/or tune out.

 If you do need to share materials, consider:

-• If you can provide them in advance for attendees to absorb prior
+If you can provide them in advance for attendees to absorb prior

-• If they’re actually necessary
+If they’re actually necessary

-• If you can narrow down to the single-most important slide/ chart/ table
+If you can narrow down to the single-most important slide/chart/table

-Setting clear expectations of meeting objectives, length and agenda are critical in ensuring your clients respect your time.
+Setting clear expectations of meeting objectives, length, and agenda are critical in ensuring your clients respect your time.

 Experiment to find the sweet spots

 It’s important to understand that there isn’t one single length of time that is optimal in achieving all these benefits.
-You’ll need to experiment with different meeting lengths until you find what works best for you, your team and your clients.
+You’ll need to experiment with different meeting lengths until you find what works best for you, your team, and your clients.

 Lengths will vary depending on the type of meeting, who is involved and your objectives.
-But, underscoring your decision making when setting these meetings should be: less is more.
+But underscoring your decision making when setting these meetings should be: less is more.